mit-ll/Clausewitzian_Chess/README.md

 Delivered to the U.S. Government with Unlimited Rights, as defined in DFARS Part 252.227-7013 or 7014 (Feb 2014).
 Notwithstanding any copyright notice, U.S. Government rights in this work are defined by DFARS 252.227-7013 or DFARS 252.227-7014 as detailed above.
 Use of this work other than as specifically authorized by the U.S. Government may violate any copyrights that exist in this work.

-The software/firmware is provided to you on an As-Is basis
+The software/firmware is provided to you on an As-Is basis.